d3nzil/gaku/README.md

 npm run dev -- --host
 ```

+### Opening Gaku in browser
-Connect to http://localhost:3000 and you should see Gaku web interface.
+Enter address http://localhost:8000 in your browser (Firefox, Chrome...) and you should see Gaku web interface.
 If not see the log output from backend and frontend for any errors.

+Note that when developing Gaku and running the frontend using `npm run dev`, the address changes to http://localhost:3000

 ### Updating
-**2024-03-10**
+**2025-03-12**
+Updated the Gaku, so the uvicorn can also serve the frontend, simplifying running it a quite bit.
+This also means the address to access Gaku changes to http://localhost:8000

+**2025-03-10**
 - Added support for Onomatopoeia (sound and other "effects" often found in manga).
 The dictionary currently doesn't support automatically adding of the vocabulary for these.
 After adding the Onomatopoeia dictionary into the `resources` it is necessary to recreate the dictionary from scratch.
 To do so, stop Gaku if it is running.
 Then rename the existing `userdata/dictionary.db` to `userdata/dictionary.db.bak` (just in case there is problem, so you can restore it easily) and start Gaku again.
 It should automatically import all the dictionaries, including the Onomatopoeia.
 To test it, go to the import section of the UI and put `@あっはっはっはっ` (the `@` symbol tells Gaku it's Onomatopoeia) in the vocabulary import text field and click `Generate imports`.
 The card for it should show in a moment.

 ## Note: fsrs mypy error